IJbeasley/Personal_Academic_Website/content/VCE-Biology/_index.md

     # Customize the section spacing.
 Order is top, right, bottom, left.
     padding: ["10px", "0", "10px", "0"]
 toc: true
+summary: 'Links and overviews of teaching resources for VCE Biology, or other senior high school students written by Isobel Beasley, a UCSF PhD student and interdisciplinary scientist.
+Access clear, engaging explanations and practise questions on DNA, RNA, and genetics concepts to support students in mastering complex biology topics.'
 ---

 # Introduction: